top of page

 About the Author:

 Susan Currie is an elementary teacher in Brampton, Ontario (22 years and counting).
 Before she entered the public school system, she earned a living as an accompanist, pit musician, music director, choir director, organist, dinner musician, leader of various music programs for children, and piano teacher.
 She has written two other books—Basket of Beethoven (Fitzhenry and Whiteside, 2001) and The Mask That Sang (Second Story Press, 2016).
-Susan is an doptee
+Susan is an adoptee

 who was in the foster care system briefly as a baby, and only learned of her Haudenosaunee heritage (Cayuga Nation, Turtle Clan) as an adult.
 She is happily married to John and has a wonderful daughter named Rachel.